-Classic Sailing offers tall ship voyages where you will be encouraged to climb the rigging as part of your job as working tall ship crew.
+On a tall ship voyage you will be encouraged to climb the rigging.
+If you enjoy it, this will be part of your job as working tall ship crew.
 It is never compulsory and you will have more than one chance to try it.
-We think to climb aloft on a windjammer at sea is one of life’s natural highs.
-The adrenalin buzz is huge, even if you have done it before, and the amount of courage to work aloft in any weather has not been diminished much over the centuries by the introduction of modern safety harnesses.
-You climb free without being clipped on (apart from the tricky bits) and it is only when you step onto the foot ropes and go out on the yard to stow sails that you clip your safety harness to a wire jackstay so you can use your hands to stow the sail.
+We think to climb aloft at sea is one of life’s natural highs.
+The adrenalin buzz is huge, even if you have done it before, and the higher you get the easier it is to spot wildlife too.

 How Agile do I need to be to Climb the Rigging ?

-Shrouds are the strong wires that hold each mast up.
+Shrouds are the strong wires that hold each mast up; they’re often black and tarry!
 Ratlines are the horizontal rungs of the ladder strung between the shrouds.
-You climb by holding on to the shrouds which are not vertical but angled, and you tread on the ratlines like ladder rungs.
+You climb by holding on to the shrouds and you treading on the ratlines like ladder rungs.

-The lower ratlines on most tall ships are solid wooden slats and the ‘ladder’ is wide enough for several people to climb close together for a bit.
 The angle of your ‘stairway to heaven’ is considerably less steep than most decorating ladders and a lot more secure.
-You always climb on the windward shrouds (side of the ship closest to the wind) so with the ship heeling under a press of sail, the angle on your side is very gentle and arm strength is not really an issue.
+You always climb on the windward shrouds (side of the ship closest to the wind).
+This means you are being blown ON to the rigging, and if the ship has any heel (tilt) it will be in your favour.

 Up & Over the Futtock Shrouds